The Late Phase Asthma Attack

 The good news is that eosinophils respond nicely to corticosteroids.
 This is what makes steroids a top-line treatment for asthma.
 But, in a small number of asthmatics, eosinophil levels stay high.
-This is what causes a special type of asthma called Eosinophilic Asthma.
-This is responsible for you more Severe Asthma.
+This is what causes a special type of asthma called eosinophilic asthma.
+This is responsible for your more severe asthma.

 Severe asthma responds less well to corticosteroids.
 A new line of treatments called biologics come in handy here.
 Three newer biologics target IL5.
 Nucala and Cinqair bind with IL5 to render it harmless.
 Fesenra binds with IL5 receptors on eosinophils, making IL5 unable to communicate with them.

 Biologics target the late phase asthma attack

 In either case, these biologics target the late phase asthma attack.
 Their job is to make IL5 unable to recruit eosinophils.
 The goal here is that eosinophil levels will decrease.
 And this will improve asthma control.

 Basophils.
 They are another white blood cell (leukocytes) with a high affinity for IgE antibodies.
 In our case, dust mite IgE antibodies bind with basophils.
 This causes them to release their contents.
 These contents include histamine and cytokines.
 Two cytokines secreted are IL4 and IL13.
 These same cytokines contributed to sensitization and the early phase asthma attack.3,4

 Interleukine 4 (IL4).
 They are cytokines that tell cells to make IgE antibodies.